sanaa-khan/A-Walk-Through-Physics/README.md

 # A Walk-Through Physics
-Welcome to Phy, an android app making learning easier.
+Welcome to Phy, an android app making e-learning easier for teachers and students.